cheung0/Air-Quality-Prediction/README.md

 # Predicting Air Quality
 ## Intro
-We all have fundamental needs, such as food, water, love, and clean air.
+We all have fundamental needs, such as food, water, and clean air.
 Practical takeaway from my findings if you live in the Bay Area like I do: air quality is better on weekends.
 You might want to open your windows for fresh air on Saturdays and Sundays.

+I trained an XG Boost Regressor Tree model on predicting AQI based on PM2.5 concentration, distance as measured by the Haversine formula, location, date, and holiday.

-Another takeway is that the opposite is true when you factor in more data points from around California.
-I'm not entirely sure why that is.
-I trained a linear regression and decision tree machine learning algorithm to predict the AQI based on the amount of PM2.5 and the day of week.
-This is useful because day of week and PM2.5 is correlated with air quality and PM2.5 sensors are cheaper than more expensive sensors that collect Ozone, PM2.5, PM10, CO, SO2, and NO2 data.
-The decision tree model has the best performance, with an MSE (Mean Squared Error) of 0.10 on the test set.
+This is useful because PM2.5, location, date, etc. can predict air quality very well and PM2.5 sensors are cheaper than more expensive sensors that collect Ozone, PM2.5, PM10, CO, SO2, and NO2 data.
+The XGBoost Regressor model has the best performance, with an MSE (Mean Squared Error) of 0.003 on the test set.
 This is my personal project on air quality with Machine Learning.
-The objective is to train a machine learning model to predict the AQI based on PM2.5, day of week, date, and it would be location dependent.
-This could potentially be useful for forecasting the AQI.

 ## Practical Things You Can Do
 My research shows that weekends in the Bay Area and Los Angeles have significantly better air quality.
 California, in general, too.
 I’m hypothesizing that it’s because of less work, there's less traffic and less industrial emissions.

 ## Business Plan for Device
-We are gonna sell air quality sensors that are a lot cheaper and better quality than existing sensors because of our unique machine learning algorithm.
+We are gonna sell air quality sensors that are a lot cheaper and better quality than existing sensors.

-Sales infographic below (inspired by Costco's coconut water):
-Air Quality Sensor?
-Why?
-Informs you if you should open windows or wear mask outside for your health.
-Uses Machine Learning, the technology of the future, to help you.

 ## Exploratory Data Analysis
 ### Los Angeles